-The Church acknowledges that military service may be necessary or beneficial to honoring and upholding the law of one’s country.
+The Church acknowledges that military service may be necessary or beneficial to honoring and upholding the law of one’s country (Article of Faith 1:12).
 While Latter-day Saints believe they are to “renounce war and proclaim peace,” they also believe that it is a worthy duty to serve their country by protecting their family and neighbors, their “homes and their liberties, their wives and their children … their rites of worship and their church.”
 Latter-day Saints share a commitment to both peace and freedom, and as such, “support the defense of liberty wherever it is in jeopardy.”

 The Church of Jesus Christ of Latter-day Saints supports and prays for those who dedicate their lives to defending freedom and peace and who honorably serve their countries.
 Many Latter-day Saint men and women around the world have and are enlisted in military service, whether as chaplains, scientists, medics, soldiers, and so on.

 In some places, the mission service that young Mormon men and women offer to the Church (between the ages of 18 to 25) may conflict with military service.
 However, some choose to and are able to do both.

 The Church offers a pre-military orientation for those who choose to enlist, helping servicemen and women learn how to fulfill their commitment to both their military and religious service while in the armed forces.
 The Church also has a Military Relations program that helps those enlisted receive support from Mormon congregations or, in their absence, receive approval from the military chaplain or commanding officer to organize service member groups.